In a world of disruption and constant innovation, working with a specialist technology integrator is imperative to winning the corporate race.

 System Integration Method #3: Star Integration

-The star integration method is an interconnecting and overlapping structure of a number of individual point-to-point systems.
+The star integration method, also called the spaghetti integration, is an interconnecting and overlapping structure of a number of individual point-to-point systems.
 These connections are complex but systematic, which will end up looking like the shape of a star or a plate of spaghetti (which is another name for the method).
 There is well and truly a method to this madness, which is proven to create more functionality and unlimited possibilities to have functions work together cohesively.
 With this being said, a change in one of the subsystems forces certain shifts in other linked subsystems.
 This can require high demand in time-consuming and labour-intensive management and maintenance.

 System Integration Method #4: Horizontal Integration